Potwin, Kansas: 20th century

 During half of the twentieth century, Potwin enjoyed the prosperity of oil fields in the Mid-Continent oil province.
-In 1920, John (Jack) Vickers (1891-1940) built the Vickers Oil Refinery in Potwin.
+In 1920, John (Jack) Vickers (1891–1940) built the Vickers Oil Refinery in Potwin.
 He got his start in oil fields in Butler County, commencing with the lease on the Parris Farm 10 miles north of Potwin, production reached 16,000 barrels a day during the 1950s.
 In 1964, distressed economic conditions shut down the oil processing facilities.
 The company was sold to Swift & Company and the remaining operations were closed in 1970, and later demolished.
 In 1934, Vickers built a large mansion (named "Vickridge") east of Wichita (now in the city limits), which his estate later become the current site of Kapaun Mt.
 Carmel High School.

 In 1961, Frederic Remington High School was built immediately north of Brainerd.
 Leading up to this new school, Whitewater, Potwin, Brainerd, Elbing, Furley, Countryside, and Golden Gate schools merged to form a joint rural high school.
 Heated opposition between Whitewater and Potwin occurred during the discussion for the location of the new high school.
 Rural voters pushed for a centralized location in neither town.
 A public vote was passed to build the new school near Brainerd.

 From 1960s to 1980s, a Titan II intercontinental ballistic missile site was located north of Potwin.
 The site was one of eighteen overseen by the 381st Strategic Missile Wing at McConnell Air Force Base in Wichita, Kansas.
 The Titan II near Potwin likely contained a 9 megaton W-53 nuclear warhead.

 21st century

 In 2010, the Keystone-Cushing Pipeline (Phase II) was constructed along the east city limits of Potwin, north to south through Butler County, with much controversy over tax exemption and environmental concerns (if a leak ever occurs).
-A pumping station named Burns was built 2 miles north of Potwin, and new power lines were built from a high-voltage line 0.3 mile east of De Graff.
+A pumping station named Burns was built two miles north of Potwin, and new power lines were built from a high-voltage line 0.3 mile east of De Graff.

-In an unusual technical glitch, a farmstead about 4 miles northeast of Potwin became the default geolocation of 600 million IP addresses when the Massachusetts-based digital mapping company MaxMind changed the putative geographic center of the contiguous United States from 39.8333333,-98.585522 to 38.0000,-97.0000.
+In 2002, an unusual technical decision caused a farmstead approximately four miles northeast of Potwin to be the default geolocation of 600 million IP addresses when the Massachusetts-based digital mapping company MaxMind changed the putative geographic center of the contiguous United States from 39.8333333,-98.585522 to 38.0000,-97.0000.
+In 2016, the couple that lived at the farmstead sued MaxMind because of their negligent conduct.
+Later, the default geolocation was changed to the middle of Cheney Reservoir in Kansas.